 Argyll's rocky seaboard looks out onto islands that were once part of a single prehistoric landmass.
-Here narrow roads wind around natural obstacles, slowing travel but forcing you to see and admire the lochs, the woods, and the ruins that hint at the region's dramatic past.
-Highlights include everything from grand houses such as Brodick Castle and gardens such as Crarae to the excellent walks on the small western isles.
-This is whisky country, too: the distilleries on Islay should not be missed.
-Distances are relatively small, as the area is within three hours of Glasgow.
+Its narrow roads slow travel but give time to admire its lochs and woods, and the ruins that recall the region's dramatic past.
+Here, too, are grand houses like Brodick and Inveraray castles and elegant gardens such as Crarae.
+This is whisky country, too: the peaty aroma of Islay's malts is unmistakable.
+Yet all this is within three hours of Glasgow.

 Western Scotland has a complicated, splintered coastline where you'll observe the interplay of sea, loch, and rugged green peninsula.
 The islands are breathtakingly beautiful, though they often catch the extremely wet weather arriving here from the Atlantic.
 It is common to experience four seasons in a day, as cliffs and woods suddenly and dramatically disappear in sea mists then reappear just as suddenly.

 Ancient castles like Dunstaffnage and the ruined towers on the islands of Loch Awe testify to the region's past importance.
 Prehistoric peoples left their mark here in the stone circles, carved stones, and Bronze and Iron Age burial mounds around Kilmartin and on Islay and Arran.
 The gardens of Inveraray and Brodick castles, nourished by the temperate west-coast climate, are the pride of Argyll while the paths of Crarae's, south of Inveraray, wind through plantings of magnolias and azaleas.